MicrosoftDocs/VBA-Docs/api/Word.TableOfFigures.TabLeader.md

 ## Example

-This example formats the tables of firgures in Sales.doc to use a dotted tab leader.
+This example formats the tables of figures in Sales.doc to use a dotted tab leader.

 ```vb